 A connected solution, as standard

-Automist PPS is connected to a GSM module and will notify up to three contacts by text message and/or calls when there's a fire or the system has reverted to its battery backup.
+Automist® PPS is connected to a GSM module and will notify up to three contacts by text message and/or calls when there's a fire or if the system has reverted to its battery backup.
 It can also integrate with NFC Group's Orion Data Network where required.

 How does it work?

-The flame detector spots the fire almost instantly
+The Automist® flame detector spots the fire almost instantly.

-A voice announcement gives a fifteen second warning to extinguish the flame
+A voice announcement gives a 15-second warning to extinguish the flame.

-If the flame is still present when the voice warning ends, the pump activates, suppressing the fire with watermist
+If the flame is still present when the voice warning ends, the pump activates, suppressing the fire with targeted water mist.

-Automist PPS is normally activated by a very rapid flame detector, which gives a fifteen-second spoken warning.
-If at the end of this warning, a flame is still present, the PPS pump is activated and high-pressure mist targets the pre-determined action zone.
+The Automist® Personal Protection System is normally activated by a very rapid flame detector, which gives a 15-second spoken warning before commencing.
+If, at the end of this warning, a flame is still present, the PPS pump is activated and high-pressure mist targets the pre-determined action zone.
 The pump will then normally operate until the tank is empty.
 The early operation means that the fire can often be successfully suppressed before it can develop significantly.
 The system can be easily stopped using a key.

-Other activation devices are possible (such as double knock smoke detection), however these offer a reduced speed of operation and therefore introduce greater risk that the fire injures the resident before it can be tackled.
+Other activation devices are possible (such as double knock smoke detection), however, these offer a reduced speed of operation and therefore introduce a greater risk of the fire injuring the resident before it can be tackled.